catseye/Jaccia/README.markdown

 exploratory shoot that looks for solutions, and so on.
 It could probably be made more elegant with some work.

-The definition of these automata in ALPACA suggests some possible improvements to that meta-language, particularly the definition of neighbourhoods different from the assumed von Neumann neighbourhood, and their use in the count operator.
+[New in 1.1] The definition of these automata in ALPACA 0.94 suggested some possible improvements to ALPACA, particularly the definition of neighbourhoods different from the assumed von Neumann neighbourhood, and their use in the count operator.
+The Jaccia and Jacciata descriptions were rewritten in ALPACA 1.0, and do now take advantage of these features in order to be written more succinctly.

 Happy intelligence!
 Such as it is.
 Chris Pressey